In This Section |

 My research focuses on weed biology and ecology, and the development

 of integrated weed management systems in field crops.
-We conduct field
+We conduct

-and laboratory experiments to determine seed germination requirements,
+field and laboratory experiments to determine seed germination requirements,

-emergence patterns and seed production of different weed species in
+emergence patterns and seed production of different weed species

-support software for weed management in these crops
+of decision support software for weed management in these crops

 Weed Management Lead Ontario Ministry of Agriculture and Food - Guelph, ON